 This may seem a bit obvious, but a prologue should only be included if it as least as interesting as the chapter to follow.
 One easy way to make your reader’s eyes glaze over is to include a prologue where there is no tension.
 Where the characters do not possess clear goals or problems.
 The reader needs to know why they should care about what they are being told, as well as why they should feel something in response.
 Furthermore, the events of a prologue need to be important and not exist in isolation.
 They need to be compelling and tied directly to the main plot of the novel.

 Another way of writing a boring prologue is by making it too long, forcing the reader to turn page after page before they get introduced to your protagonist and opening setting.

 Six types of prologue

-To help you wrap your head around the many approaches to crafting prologues that are out there, I will now outline six types of prologue commonly used in fiction.
-As with so many aspects of writing, there are an incredible variety of potential approaches to constructing a prologue and with time and practice you will certainly develop your own variants as well.
+To help you wrap your head around the many approaches to crafting prologues that are out there, I will now outline six types of prologues commonly used in fiction.
+As with so many aspects of writing, there are an incredible variety of potential approaches to constructing a prologue.
+With time and practice, you will certainly develop your own variants as well.